garronej/node-python-messaging/README.md

 Require python ( 2.5 up to 3.2 ), pip and virtualenv

-This module provide typescript ambient. cf *index.d.ts* Even if you are not using typescript this file can provide you useful information.

 The module provide two function  decodePdu and buildSmsSubmitPdus

 *decodePdu* will decode any PDU originated from service center,